Merchandising: Licensing

 In marketing, one of the definitions of merchandising is the practice in which the brand or image from one product or service is used to sell another.
 Trademarked brand names, logos, or character images are licensed to manufacturers of products such as toys or clothing, which then make items in or emblazoned with the image of the license, hoping they'll sell better than the same item with no such image.
 For the owners of the IP (intellectual property) in question, merchandising is a very popular source of revenue, due to the low cost of letting a third party manufacture the merchandise, while the IP owners collect the merchandising (royalty) fees.

 In 1903, a year after publishing The Tale of Peter Rabbit, English author Beatrix Potter created the first Peter Rabbit soft toy and registered him at the Patent Office in London, making Peter the oldest licensed fictional character.
 Erica Wagner of The Times states, "Beatrix Potter was the first to recognise that content—as we now call the stuff that makes up a book or a film—was only the beginning.
 In 1903, Peter hopped outside his pages to become a patented soft toy, which gave him the distinction of being not only Mr. McGregor‘s mortal enemy, but also becoming the first licensed character".

 Children

 Merchandising for children is most prominently seen in connection with films and videogames, usually those in current release and with television shows oriented towards children.

 Merchandising, especially in connection with child-oriented films, TV shows and literature, often consists of toys made in the likeness of the show or book's characters (action figures) or items which they use.
 This was first seen with the Peter Rabbit soft toy in 1903, with the Smithsonian magazine stating Beatrix Potter "created a system that continues to benefit all licensed characters, from Mickey Mouse to Harry Potter."
 However, sometimes it can be the other way around, with the show written to include the toys, as advertising for the merchandise.

 Sometimes merchandising from a television show can grow far beyond the original show, even lasting decades after the show has largely disappeared from popularity.
-In other cases, large amounts of merchandise can be generated from a pitifully small amount of source material (Mashimaro).